surniaulula/wpsso/readme.txt

 	* Added a "Plugin and Theme Integration" section under the SSO > Advanced Settings > Plugin Settings > Integration tab.
 	* Added a new "Include VAT in Product Prices" option under the SSO > Advanced Settings > Plugin Settings > Integration tab.
 * **Bugfixes**
-	* Fixed the 'Content Image Alt Prefix' option use for non default locales.
+	* Fixed the "Content Image Alt Prefix" option use for non default locales.
 * **Developer Notes**
 	* None.
 * **Requires At Least**